 As a result, the best way to improve your chance of being invited to interview is to put together a great resume.
 You can get our best advice by signing up for our Free Resume Course.

 Once you’ve passed the application screening stage, don’t let all your hard work go to waste.
 Make sure to prepare for the case and a fit interview.
-Sign up for our Interview Prep Course on CaseCoach and, to get personalized support, book interview coaching with our former consultants.
+Subscribe to our Consulting Interview Prep Toolkit get access to all the online courses, sample interviews, case material, and practice tools you’ll need to ace your McKinsey interview.